ExchangeUnion/docs/Market Maker Guide.md

 From here we assume that your device is running, with docker installed and backup drive connected.
 Check the guides in the hardware section above.

-## Sample Config Full Setup (skip this when using the default light setup)
+## Sample Config Full Setup (skip this step when using the default light setup)

 ```bash
 xud@ubuntu:~$ mkdir -p ~/.xud-docker/mainnet/